Locate-then-Sparsify: Attribution Guided Sparse Strategy for Visual Hallucination Mitigation: Conclusion

 \section{Conclusion}

-In this paper, we propose a plug-and-play framework called \textbf{L}ocate-\textbf{T}hen-\textbf{S}parsify for \textbf{F}eature \textbf{S}teering (\textbf{LTS-FS}), which can mitigate hallucinations for LVLMs through feature steering while better preserving their generalization ability.
-We first construct a bi-granularity hallucination dataset.
-With this dataset, we attribute hallucination-relevant layers based on causal interventions.
-Finally, we design a layerwise strategy to selectively control the steering intensity according to the attribution scores across layers.
+In this paper, we propose a plug-and-play framework LTS-FS, which mitigates hallucinations in LVLMs through feature steering while better preserving their generalization ability.
+We first construct a bi-level hallucination dataset.
+Using this dataset, we attribute hallucination-relevant layers via causal interventions and assign a layer-wise score to each layer.
+Finally, we design a layerwise strategy to selectively control steering intensity based on attribution scores across layers.
 Extensive experiments demonstrate that LTS-FS can effectively mitigate hallucinations while preserving the generalization ability of LVLMs.
-For future work, we will investigate the characteristics of hallucination-relevant layers detected by LTS-FS and try to integrate LTS-FS framework into the model pre-training process to more fundamentally reduce the generation of hallucinations.
+For future work, we will investigate the characteristics of hallucination-relevant layers detected by LTS-FS and aim to integrate the LTS-FS framework into the model pre-training process to reduce hallucination generation more fundamentally.

-\textbf{Acknowledgement} This work was supported in part by National Natural Science Foundation of China: 62236008, and in part by the Natural Science Foundation of Beijing under grant number L251082.
+\textbf{Acknowledgements.} This work was supported in part by the National Natural Science Foundation of China: 62236008, and in part by the Natural Science Foundation of Beijing under grant number L251082.
 The authors would like to thank all the anonymous reviewers for their insightful comments.

 {

 }

 \maketitlesupplementary